Agent Tracing for Debugging Multi-Agent AI Systems

 - Step-by-Step Action Logs: Every decision, tool call, and response is recorded.

-- Inter-Agent Communication Maps: Visualizations of how agents delegate tasks and share information.
+- Inter-Agent Communication Maps: Visualizations of how agents delegate tasks and share information with detailed logs and traces of inter-agent interactions.

-- State Transition Histories: Tracking changes in agent memory, context, and environment.
+- State Transition Histories: Tracking and logging changes in agent memory, context, and environment.

 - Error Localization: Pinpointing where and why failures occur within complex workflows.